AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 1. Do not copy & paste code!
 Refactor it into a reusable form.
 1. Do not include implementation details in names - i.e. do not call methods "ajaxSomething" because it may not always be used via ajax; do not call a variable "googleMap" because the implementation might change to another provider (e.g. Leaflet).
 1. Remember: just because the language lets you do something doesn't mean you should.
-1. 1.
-Get a general understanding of basic accessibility requirements, and apply them to your UI code.
+1. Get a general understanding of basic accessibility requirements, and apply them to your UI code.
+1. Never, ever, hardcode environment specific variables.
+Use externalised properties.
+  1. This means never put URLs into the code: we write open source software than we want other countries to adopt - they don't want to point to ALA!

 ### Javascript guidelines